 Additionally, the increasing efficiency of energy use and the growing adoption of electric vehicles are further dampening oil demand.
 Despite these challenges, rising oil prices continue to make oil shale extraction a more attractive option for oil producers.

-Environmental concerns are a significant restraint on the global oil shale market, primarily due to greenhouse gas emissions.
+Environmental concerns are a significant restraint on the global market, primarily due to greenhouse gas emissions.
 The extraction and processing of oil shale require substantial energy, leading to high emissions of CO2 and other pollutants, often making it more harmful to the environment than conventional oil extraction.
 Additionally, large-scale mining of oil shale causes habitat destruction, land degradation, water contamination, and ecosystem damage, further intensifying environmental impacts.

 These negative effects attract public and governmental scrutiny, making it difficult to secure long-term approval for oil shale projects.
 In regions with strict climate goals, the high carbon emissions associated with oil shale production act as a significant barrier.
 As a result, the environmental challenges surrounding oil shale extraction continue to hinder its widespread adoption despite its potential as an alternative energy source.